A look back at the MAP public speaking contest

 • 3rd place: Louis Seguin

-Congratulations to the winners, and thank you to all participants for the quality of their performances.
+Congratulations to the winners, and thank you to all the participants for their outstanding performances.